zenaan/iqnets/README.md

 pursuance of our human rights.

-This project, IQNets, begins in humble honour of, and in deep gratitude to **James Dalton Bell** (Jim Bell, crypto anarchist) and upholder of our fundamental human rights.
+This project, IQNets, begins in humble honour of, and in deep gratitude to **James Dalton Bell** (Jim Bell, crypto anarchist) an upholder of our fundamental human rights.

-Jim's principled stand (which he holds to this day), having rejected a 2 year "plea deal" to plead guilty to bogus charges (which plea would have whitewashed the USA prosecutor's evil) cost Jim 13 years of his life in a USA federal prison, by the hand of various corrupt USA federal prosecutors and associated humans, who further spent years attempting to run an appeal "for" Jim to eliminate the possibility that Jim could ever appeal his own conviction.
+Jim's principled stand (which he holds to this day), having rejected a 2 year "plea deal" to plead guilty to bogus charges (which plea would have whitewashed the USA prosecutor's evil), cost Jim 13 years of his life in a USA federal prison, by the hand of various corrupt USA federal prosecutors and associated humans, who further spent years attempting to run an appeal "for" Jim (behind his back, without telling him) to try to eliminate the possibility that Jim could ever appeal his own conviction.

 ---

-IQNets shall be a privacy enhancing "encrypted" network of networks or "mesh net" which is intended to overcome certain of the specific, known and fundamental failings of the Tor ("The Onion Router") network - primarily:
+IQNets shall be a privacy enhancing "encrypted" network of networks or "mesh net" which is intended to overcome certain of the specific, known and fundamental failings of the Tor ("The Onion Router") network - primarily the following Tor network problems:

  1. Centralised directory authorities with "special status".
  2. Complete avoidance of chaff fill anonymisation protocols.